zoeskan/MCB185/unit5-containers.md

 ### entropy() ###

-This function should check that the probability distribution in `probs` sums up to something close to 1.0.
+This function should checks that the probability distribution in `probs` sums up to something close to 1.0.
 It will also run into numerical errors if any of the values are 0.
+Can you write it better?

 ```
 1   def entropy(probs):